Healthy Homes Assessment Vogeltown

 Vogeltown Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside It’s about having to ensure there is somewhere for surface and ground water to go, and also stop it from getting inside.
-When it is about damp and water, it is typically the concerns you don’t notice that can become a big problem and end up causing damage to your investment as well as affecting your tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the interior of the building but you must make sure there is somewhere for surface as well as groundwater to move and prevent it from getting inside.
+When it concerns damp and moisture it is frequently those concerns that you aren’t aware of that could become a major issue and end up causing damages to your investment and affecting your tenant’s health.

-Properties that are rented must be equipped with efficient drainage to remove storm water, surface water and ground water, including the proper outfall or runoff.
-Making sure the water has a place to go and that it doesn’t get sucked into structures is an crucial aspect of making sure your property is dry.
+Properties that are rented must be equipped with efficient drainage to remove the stormwater and surface waters and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a proper place to go and that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.

-Alongside the drainage system that will prevent water ingress, if the rental has an enclosed gap between the floor and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture ingress, if your property has an enclosed space between your floor and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-Ground moisture barriers are usually an insulating sheet of polythene laid over the ground to stop any moisture present in the ground from accumulating into the structure.
-It also helps prevent water damage to the floor insulation.
+An underground moisture barrier generally a sheet of polythene that is placed over the ground, to block any moisture from the ground from getting into the building.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection